 Photos of the Milky Way taken with Tokina 11-16 DX II

 f/2.8, 30 seconds, ISO 3200, 11mm (for sky).
-Foreground exposed seperately, and then blended together.
+Foreground exposed separately, and then blended together.

-I had tried a lot with the Nikon 16-85mm f/3.5-5.6G VR DX, but the results were disappointing for landscape astrophotography.
-But I have to say that the 16-85mm is a great lens for other uses.
+I had tried a lot with the Nikon 16-85mm f/3.5-5.6G VR DX, but the results were disappointing for milky way.
+But I have to say that the 16-85mm is a great general purpose lens.
+It is way better than the 18-140mm kit lens.
 It is very sharp from end to end.
 But the maximum aperture of f/3.5 at 16mm was not enough to get a good number of stars in the night sky.

 Another advantage is the wider focal length of 11mm (about 16mm in 35mm equivalent).
 So it allows for more exposure time without star trailing; when comparing to kit lenses, like 16-85mm or 18-140mm.
 So overall I was able to get more than 1 stop of light compared to kit lenses.